hazed59/AlbionOnline-RegisterBot/README.md

  - Change nickname on Discord adding tag before nick

- - Store registered users in BD
+ - Store registered users in DB

+ - Alliance TAG and ask guild TAG to store in DB

  - Ask for rol to give to guild members